acdcjunior/acdcjunior.github.io/_posts/2017-12-21-convert-callback-to-promise.md

 modified: 2017-12-21
 ---

-Say you have a function with the following signature, which requires a callback:
+Say you have a function with the following signature, which requires a callback as argument:

 <!-- more -->